Shopify or WooCommerce?

 For eCommerce retailers that want to give their customers the ultimate shopping experience, integrate Shopify with their CRM or inventory, or do anything else, there’s no shortage of paid Shopify Apps that can add every imaginable eCommerce functionality to your website.

 Like Shopify, WooCommerce also gives you every eCommerce trick in the book to enhance your eCommerce store.
 There are tons of free and paid plugins from WooThemes as well as third-party developers, that allow you to do just about anything.

 WooCommerce is more customisable, though, and developers would have an easier time creating custom functionality.

 Shopify appears to be the better option for small businesses and startups out of the box.
 You can probably get all the features you need within your monthly plan.

 Similar to the theme so far, Shopify is easier, but the ceiling is probably lower.
 If you want some custom functionality, WooCommerce would be easier.

 Shopify Vs WooCommerce: Customer Support

 Shopify has a clear edge here, as it offers 24/7 customer support to each client.
 Ever since WooCommerce threatened to snatch away customers, Shopify has been beefing up customer care.
-Right now, they have one of the best support team among all hosted eCommerce solutions.
+Right now, they have one of the best support teams among all hosted eCommerce solutions.

-WooThemes Helpdesk also provides documentation, troubleshooting tips, and step-by-step guidance to build your store from ground up.
+WooThemes Helpdesk also provides documentation, troubleshooting tips, and step-by-step guidance to build your store from the ground up.

 Where can I find the best support?